-Outdoor Leadership and Adventure Education Concentration (18-19 credits)
+Outdoor Leadership and Adventure Education Concentration (23 credits)

-This concentration focuses on developing the aspiring Outdoor Leader/Adventure Educator with essential skills and practical experience.
+In the Outdoor Leadership and Adventure Education concentration, students will focus on the essential skills and practical experience needed to become competent and confident outdoor adventure leaders.
 Students will be prepared to make sound decisions and demonstrate effective risk management in a variety of outdoor environments.
+Students in this concentration should expect to receive a mixture of both traditional in class instruction as well as opportunity for a variety of field experiences.